 CSU COUNSELING CENTER CLINICAL STAFF

 Interests include cross-cultural psychology, gay/lesbian/bisexual/transgender concerns, AIDS prevention, stress management/relaxation training, and men’s issues.
-He facilitates the LGBT Student Support Hour and a men’s group.
+He facilitates the LGBTQIA Student Support Hour.

 Interests include Afrocentric counseling, relationship issues, women’s issues and alternative therapies.
 She facilitates a workshop series on “How To Do Everything Better.”
 Dr. Mickens-English is also a Licensed Independent Social Worker.